canonical/launchpad-manual/user/explanation/projects/registering-project.rst

 Further information
 -------------------

-Tell Launchpad how your project `organises its different lines of development and releases <series-milestones-releases>`__.
+Tell Launchpad how your project :ref:`organises its different lines of development and releases <planning-and-recording-releases>`.